parthdacoder/es-to-pinecone-transfer/README.md

     print(f"Unexpected error: {e}")
 ```

+## Architecture

+The pipeline consists of these main components:

+1. **ElasticsearchClient**: Extracts documents from Elasticsearch
+2. **Embedding Generators**: Convert text to vector embeddings
+3. **PineconeClient**: Uploads vectors to Pinecone
+4. **Pipeline Coordinator**: Manages the transfer process with threading

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.